About us

 President and Deputy Presidents

-Judge Gerard Phillips is the President of the Commission.
-Judge Phillips works closely with the Principal Registrar and Division Heads to provide strategic leadership to the Commission.
-He is also responsible for appointing medical assessors, merit reviewers and mediators, determining novel or complex questions of law, issuing procedural directions and other administrative and legal tasks.
-The President also exercises a variety of functions under legislation, which can be delegated to members of the Commission or members of staff.
+- Judge Gerard Phillips is the President of the Commission and works closely with the Principal Registrar and Division Heads to provide strategic leadership.
+He is responsible for appointing medical assessors, merit reviewers and mediators, determining novel or complex questions of law, issuing procedural directions and other administrative and legal tasks.
+The President also exercises a variety of functions under legislation which can be delegated to members of the Commission or members of staff.

-All presidential members hear appeals against decisions made by members in the Workers Compensation Division.
+All Presidential members are appointed by the NSW Attorney General and hear appeals against decisions made by members in the Workers Compensation Division .

 Division Heads

-The Personal Injury Commission is made up of two divisions.
-Each division has an appointed division head whose role is to direct the day-to-day business of the division.
+The Personal Injury Commission is made up of three divisions: Workers Compensation, Motor Accidents and Police Officer Support Scheme each led by a Division Head appointed by the NSW Attorney General to direct the day-to-day business of the division.

-Glenn Capel is the Head of the Workers Compensation Division.
+- Marie Johns is the Head of the Motor Accidents Division.

-Marie Johns is the Head of the Motor Accidents Division.
+- Glenn Capel is the Head of the Workers Compensation Division.

 Principal Registrar